Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

 AND BRAVE ALL DANGERS FOR HIS COUNTRY·S GOOD

-Inside the church:
+Inside Hastingleigh church:

-TO THE GLORY OF GOD AND TO THE DEARLY LOVED MEMORY OF LIEUT° GRAHAM G.J.SANKEY 35TH SIKHS, YOUNGER SON OF RICHARD J. SANKEY, OF SOUTH HILL IN THIS PARISH, WHO DIED AT NOWSHERA IN THE PUNJAB, INDIA.
-SEPT 8TH 1902 AGED 23.
-THIS WINDOW IS DEDICATED BY HIS SORROWING PARENTS.
+TO THE GLORY OF GOD AND TO THE DEARLY LOVED MEMORY OF LIEUT° GRAHAM G.J.SANKEY 35TH SIKHS, YOUNGER SON OF RICHARD J. SANKEY,

 IN MEMORY OF